December 22, 2020; revised December 23, 2020; April 14, 2022 (Ref. 4 added among other revisions)

 Only a Buddha Can Figure Out the Complex Connection Between Mind and Matter

 12. That is what the Buddha taught 2500 years ago.
 Until scientists accept that mind and matter are two different entities, they will not proceed too far from where they are now.
+Of course, I have tried to express those ideas in terms of current terminology as much as possible.

 - Someone who has studied Paṭicca Samuppāda (PS) may realize that it starts with saṅkhāra (ALL mental) generated due to avijjā.
-The PS cycle ends with jāti (birth) of an entity with the matter.
+The PS cycle ends with the jāti (birth) of an entity with the matter.

-- The “connection” between mind and matter is “defiled consciousness” (or viññaṇa), and viññaṇa arises ONLY in a hadaya vatthu (seat of the mind) in a gandhabba created ONLY by kammic energy.
+- The “connection” between mind and matter is “defiled consciousness” (or kamma viññaṇa), and viññaṇa arises ONLY in a hadaya vatthu (seat of the mind) in a gandhabba created ONLY by kammic energy.

 - However, those descriptions are fully compatible with the Tipiṭaka.
 I will discuss that In the next post.